saros-project/saros/docs/documentation/faq.md

 -   Saros requires each participant to have an Eclipse installation setup.

+{% endcollapsible %}
-### How many users does Saros support?
+{% collapsible How many users does Saros support? %}

-Saros supports up to 5 users.
+Saros supports up to 5 users (currently restricted to 2 users in IntelliJ).
 However, this is not a hard limit.
 But the sixth and seventh and n-th user will get the same gray-ish color.

+{% endcollapsible %}
-### On which operating systems does Saros work?
+{% collapsible On which operating systems does Saros work? %}

-In theory, the same version of Saros will run on any platform for which there is a version of Eclipse.
+In theory, the same version of Saros will run on any platform for which there is a version of Eclipse/IntelliJ.
 We generally perform our testing on multiple flavours of Windows, Linux and Mac OS X.

+{% endcollapsible %}
-### I'm working with a version control system, can I use Saros?
+{% collapsible I'm working with a version control system, can I use Saros? %}

 **SVN:** Yes, you can.
 In theory, there should be no problems since so called *derived files* are not shared by Saros.
 Usually, the